bbarres/DownyMildewResist/README.md

 ![alt text](https://xwozha.db.files.1drv.com/y4mSuQULu970Jf5GnBDqavtyLhJmOPeVlKoA_UQoxH6HL-ywl0eMmxNb7C3_xA9cEiBSke1YD65qrKmw0lqQER1sfw3CdlPEwtYegKz9xDQpTbt5K0SUGSJDxYywFIMK1ZNS2pNNdMvWuL1wRJGXmgXnvZBXFA6sV-gf_wEfAJoe7BMVkBN6sF_j5Bmwur9NUocTggzp9k25bAgKSzvra9srA?width=1584&height=588&cropmode=none)

 ## Context
+Complex III inhibitors are fungicides that are extensively used in french vineyards.

 ## The data
 You can find the dataset and the geographical data used to produce the analyses and the figures of this manuscript in the *data* folder.
 Three files contain geographical data: